 15. LIMITATION OF LIABILITY

-Upon the Customer’s written request, the Company may accept liability in excess of these limits provided the Customer pays the Company’s additional charges for such increased liability.
-The Customer can obtain details of these charges from the Company.
+Upon the Customer’s written request, the Company may accept liability in excess of these limits in writing, provided the Customer pays the Company’s additional charges for such increased liability.

 The Customer shall indemnify the Company against all duties, taxes, payments, fines, expenses, losses, claims and liabilities, including without limitation any storage, demurrage, port, or terminal charges and any liability to indemnify any other person against claims made against such other person by the Customer or by the owner